opendocsg/slw-judgments-backfill/2016_SGCA_14/report.md

 **Introduction**

-1       This appeal was brought by Dr Susan Lim Mey Lee (“the Appellant”) against the decision of the High Court Judge (“the Judge”) in _Singapore Medical Council v Lim Mey Lee Susan_ [2015] SGHC 129 (“the Judgment”), concerning the party-and-party costs payable by her to the Respondent, the Singapore Medical Council (“the SMC”), in a Bill of Costs which was rendered for work done for hearings before two Disciplinary Committees.
+1       This appeal was brought by Dr Susan Lim Mey Lee (“the Appellant”) against the decision of the High Court Judge (“the Judge”) in _Singapore Medical Council v Lim Mey Lee Susan_ <span class="citation">[2015] SGHC 129</span> (“the Judgment”), concerning the party-and-party costs payable by her to the Respondent, the Singapore Medical Council (“the SMC”), in a Bill of Costs which was rendered for work done for hearings before two Disciplinary Committees.
 The issue on appeal is a narrow one: it concerns the fees of the second legal assessor (“2nd LA”) to the second Disciplinary Committee (“2nd DC”) appointed by the SMC for the disciplinary inquiry of the Appellant.

 **Our decision**